National Certificate in Youth Ministry Studies

 The program includes eight weekend courses offered over a two-year period.
 The primary aim for the program is to promote personal, spiritual, and ministerial growth.
 Courses in the first year cover Youth Ministry principles, theological foundations, and leadership process and skills.
 Courses for the second year focus on fostering the faith growth of youth through evangelization and catechesis, prayer and worship, justice and service, and pastoral care.
 You are not required to take the classes in any order, so you can begin the process at any time.

-Second year courses begins in September 2014.
-Students have the option of taking the classes during the week (Wed. & Thu.) or on the weekend.
+Second year courses begins in September 2015.
+All classes are offered on the weekend.
+Saturday hours are 9 a.m. to 6 p.m.
+Sunday hours are 9 a.m. to 4 p.m.
 Please see the dates below.
 The cost of each class is $200 ($800 for the entire cycle).
 This includes books, course materials, coffee in the morning and lunch for both days.
 If you would like to register for any or all of the classes, please contact Graciela Aviles

 Please note that the National Certificate in Youth Ministry is the suggested pathway for Coordinators of Youth Ministry to complete the Continuing Catechetical Formation Certificate process as outlined by the Office of Catechetical Services.
 Please refer to pages 18 – 20 of your